Sprouted Ragi (1 cup)

 Once the bottom side is golden and crisp, flip the cutlet and shallow fry the other side as well.

-Transfer the fried cutlets on a paper napkin lined tray, so that it soaks excess oil.
+Transfer the fried cutlets to a paper napkin-lined tray, so that it soaks excess oil.

 Serve the cutlets hot with spicy mint and coriander chutney with a dash of

 over it.
 Enjoy!